 On a blind romantic date, you don’t make the first date a week-long trip to Vegas.
 You make it short, casual and have an escape route.
 Climbing is the same, so if you meet in person and decide that this partnership is not working, you can bail.
 This is easy if you are on a single-pitch sport climb.
 It will be more awkward if bailing means you have to have an argument on the 10th pitch, followed by hours of rappelling and a 3-hour hike home.
 Pick a casual crag where you can walk away.
 If you are planning a long multi-pitch climb, do a warm-up on something that’s just one or two pitches and make sure you are working together well.

 I once had a new partner, whose rope looked like a rat had been chewing on it.
 I could see clearly to the core.
 Not only did this tell me that they were careless with critical gear.
 But their reaction, – completely casual – drove home the point that they were not aware of what is important.

 You might be the weak link.

-Maybe you are competent at your home crag, with your friends, and your gear, on routes you’ve climbed a hundred times.
-But maybe you are not completely well-rounded in some new situation.
-Something as simple as the anchors might be different, or you might be forced to rappel instead of lowering at the top of a climb.
-Perhaps it is smart to be a bit humble, to ask questions, to back off on the grades a bit, and to see if there is anything that a new crag or a new partner might teach you.
+Maybe you are competent at your home crag, with your friends, and gear, on routes you’ve climbed a hundred times.
+But, maybe you are not completely well-rounded in some new situation.
+Something as simple as the anchors might be different.
+Or, you might be forced to rappel instead of lowering at the top of a climb.
+Perhaps it is smart to be a bit humble.
+To ask questions.
+To back off on the grades a bit.
+And to see if there is anything that a new crag or a new partner might teach you.